 Results of the UNDP-EU partnership

-More information about UNDP-EU partnership in different thematic areas can be found in the sections Democratic Governance, Poverty Reduction, Crisis Prevention & Recovery, and Environment & Energy.
+More information about UNDP-EU partnership in different thematic areas can be found in the sections Democratic Governance and Peacebuilding, Sustainable Development, and Climate and Disaster Resilience.
 All of these sections also include concrete results that have been achieved with the support of the partnership.

 Success stories of the UNDP-EU partnership from the field can also be found in Our Stories, and results and stories related to the wider partnership of the UN and the EU are documented in the annual UN-EU Partnership Reports.
 Another source is of course the UNDP Country Office websites.

 Below, we list some important, joint multi-year initiatives.
 Since our partnership covers over 100 countries, and spans over 15 years, it is impossible to present all the results that have been achieved with the support of the UNDP-EU partnership.

 The Joint Migration and Development Initiative (JMDI), funded by the EU and the Swiss Development Agency, brings together the expertise of five other UN agencies – IOM, ILO, UNHCR, UNFPA and UN Women in the area of migration and development.

 To effectively support the election cycle in countries, the EU-UNDP partnership includes a Joint Task Force on Electoral Assistance (JTF).
 The JTF is formed by staff from the European Commission and UNDP and it is based in Brussels.